-Institutional Responsibilities- All activities within an Investigator's field of scientific expertise or medicine for which DMC has hired the Investigator to perform and for which the Investigator is paid by DMC.
+Institutional Responsibilities- All activities within an Investigator's field of scientific expertise or medicine for which DHSU has hired the Investigator to perform and for which the Investigator is paid by DHSU.
 This may include activities such as research, research consultation, teaching, professional practice, administrative, purchasing, institutional committee memberships and service on panels such as IRB or Data and Safety Monitoring Boards.

-Investigator- The project director, Principal Investigator, co-Principal Investigator, personnel who are considered to be essential to work performance or any other person, regardless of title or position, who is responsible for the design, conduct or reporting of research.
+Investigator- The project director, Principal Investigator, co-Principal Investigator, or any other person, regardless of title or position, who is responsible for the design, conduct or reporting of research.
 The PI is responsible for identifying all Investigators involved in their research activities.
-If the role of an individual is unclear and that individual is listed as an Investigator, compliance with all training and filing requirements will be expected.
+If the role of an individual is unclear and that individual has been previously designated as an Investigator, compliance with all training and filing requirements will be expected.

-Note - Transient staff and trainees, such as medical students, residents and fellows, who may recruit patients and/or collect and handle data under supervision, but are not key to the design, conduct or reporting of research are not considered Investigators for purposes of COI.
-In addition, staff or trainees who merely implement a protocol developed by an Investigator or enter data into an electronic data capturing system are also not considered Investigators for purposes of COI.
+Note - Staff and trainees, such as postdoctoral fellows, graduate and medical students, residents and fellows, and technicians who perform research tasks (including, but not limited to: recruit patients, collect data, handle data, enter data into an electronic capturing system, perform experiments, implement a protocol) under supervision but are not responsible for the design/conduct/reporting of research are not considered Investigators for purposes of COI.
 However, if a medical student, resident and/or fellow is applying for a research grant, s/he is considered an investigator for COI purposes and, therefore, must complete COI requirements.